Probabilistic Interpolation of Quantum Rotation Angles: Discussion and Conclusion

-\emph{Quantum Error Mitigation}---PEC~\cite{gambetta_error_mitig,practical_QEM, cai2022quantum} and its derivatives have been developed to remove the effect of incoherent noise from observable measurements.
-Our approach leverages on a similar quasiprobability decomposition and thus we can take advantage of a rich literature to, e.g., use light-cone arguments to significanly reduce sampling costs~\cite{pec_shadow_2023,locality_error_mitigation_ibm_2023} or to combine the present approach with existing techniques for mitigating incoherent errors~\cite{cai2022quantum}.
-Furthermore, the present approach can be immediately combined with classical shadows~\cite{shadow_huang_2020} via~\cite{pec_shadow_2023}.
+Furthermore, our approach leverages on a similar quasiprobability decomposition to PEC~\cite{gambetta_error_mitig,practical_QEM, cai2022quantum}, and we can thus take advantage of a rich literature to, e.g., use light-cone arguments to significantly reduce sampling costs~\cite{pec_shadow_2023,locality_error_mitigation_ibm_2023,foldager2023can}, while PAI can also be immediately combined with classical shadows via~\cite{pec_shadow_2023,shadow_huang_2020}.

 \emph{Circuit Knitting}---Related quasiprobability decompositions have been used for replacing two-qubit entangling gates with classically post processed random implementations of single-qubit operations~\cite{mitarai2021constructing,piveteau2022circuit} which was termed Circuit knitting.
 The approach has a cost $\mathcal{O}(9^\nu/\epsilon^2)$ for implementing $\nu$ two-qubit gates and is thus limited to only implementing a few, e.g., 3-4, quantum gates whereas the present protocol works well in the regime of tens of thousands of gates assuming resolutions in the range $7-9$ bits.